-Incivility in the nursing profession is not a new topic.
-Frankly, the word has evolved over the decades.
-What incivility is being called today used to be called nurse bullying, backstabbing, gossiping, sabotage, rude, impolite, discourteous behaviors, a lack of respect, a lack of manners, vulgarity, nurses eating their young — well, you get the picture.
+Nurse bullying is not a new topic.
+Frankly, the word has evolved over the decades and incidents categorized under this term have now spilled over to online nursing programs.
+These include backstabbing, gossiping, sabotage, being rude, impoliteness, discourteous behaviors, having a lack of respect or manners, vulgarity, nurses eating their young — well, you get the picture.

-The unprofessional behavior has been part of the nursing profession for decades and, by any other name, is still the same thing, one reason why the profession fails to become a strong player in the global professional marketplace.
+This unprofessional behavior has been part of the nursing profession for decades and is still the same thing by any other name.
+It is one reason why the profession fails to become a strong player in the global professional marketplace.
 Publications are replete with articles about incivility among members of the nursing profession at work in a clinical setting.
-However, incivility in a nursing education setting is starting to surface as yet another forum where nurses can engage in professional misconduct that sometimes reaches the level of criminal impertinence.
+And it is starting to surface in online classrooms, another forum where nurses can engage in professional misconduct that sometimes reach the level of criminal impertinence.

-Educators have a role in creating a positive learning environment by communicating expectations, establishing policies, being impartial and fair within the confines of the rules, and by modeling respect that learners can model back.
+Meanwhile, educators in distance learning programs have a major role in creating a positive learning environment.
+These are by communicating expectations, establishing policies, being impartial and fair within the confines of the rules, and by modeling respect that learners can emulate.

-So, given the role of the educator, why does incivility still happen in online classrooms?
+Given the role of the educator, how can bullying still happen in online nursing programs?

-Incivility can be any unsocial behavior that runs the range of being rude to violence and can be the result of stress, pressures to succeed, or a sense of entitlement.
+Bullying can be any unsocial behavior that runs the range of simply being rude to being violent.
+It can be the result of stress, pressures to succeed, or a sense of entitlement.

-So what can be done to mitigate incivility in the online classroom?
+So what can be done to prevent or minimize bullying in the online classroom?

-Finally, when incivility rears its head, intervene early but don’t take the bait - recognize that you have a problem and need to address it by serving as a professional role model instead.
-When all else fails, contact your first line supervisor for academic intervention because disruptive behavior begs the question; do we really want to teach incivility is an acceptable behavior in nursing education by turning a blind eye to the misconduct, or do we want to teach accountability, professionalism and tolerance as a colleague and a mentor?
+Finally, when bullying rears its ugly head, intervene early but don’t take the bait.
+Recognize that you have a problem and need to address it by serving as a professional role model instead.
+When all else fails, contact your first line supervisor for academic intervention because disruptive behavior begs the question.
+Do we really want to teach that bullying is an acceptable behavior in nursing education by turning a blind eye to the misconduct?
+Or do we want to teach accountability, tolerance, and professionalism in nursing, as a colleague and a mentor?
 You decide!

-Question: In your opinion, what is causing the nurse bullying in online nursing education?
+In your opinion, what is the cause of nurse bullying in online nursing programs?
+Leave a comment below.